nunofachada/cf4ocl/README.md

     ...

-    /* Call a GError aware function. */ some_function(params, &err);
+    /* Call a GError aware function (defined bellow). */ some_function(params, &err);

     /* Catch possible error in GError-aware function.
-In this    */ /* the GError object is initialized by the called function.  */ gef_if_error_goto(
+In this */ /* case the GError object is initialized by the called    */ /* function.                                              */
+    gef_if_error_goto(
         err,              /* GError object. */
         SOME_ERROR_CODE,  /* Error code to set in status. */